apache/cloudstack-documentation/source/adminguide/systemvm.rst

 FQDN, and then configure a load balancer to load balance the console proxy's IP address behind the FQDN.
 When using a load balancer it is also possible to perform SSL-Offloading, so no certificate needs to be configured on CloudStack itself.
-As the functionality for this is still new, please see https://cwiki.apache.org/confluence/display/CLOUDSTACK/Realhost+IP+changes for more details.
+For further information please see https://cwiki.apache.org/confluence/display/CLOUDSTACK/Realhost+IP+changes for more details.